-The Center for Undergraduate Research in partnership with UF AI2 Center is excited to announce 20 new University Scholars awards for students pursuing research with Artificial Intelligence in any discipline.
+The Center for Undergraduate Research in partnership with UF AI2 Center and with support from a UF-FAMU NSF* grant is excited to announce 20 new University Scholars awards for students pursuing research with Artificial Intelligence in any discipline.

 The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.

 A competition is held each spring within participating colleges and centers for the University Scholars awards that includes a $1750 stipend.
-The program will consist of undertaking a full research project, under the guidance of a faculty member.
-The University Scholars Program serves as an exceptional capstone to the academic careers of UF students.
-Only 200 students from all disciplines are selected through a competitive process to participate in this program.
+Students from any discipline can apply to be an AI Scholar.
+The program will consist of undertaking a full research project that utilizes AI, under the guidance of a faculty member.
+The University Scholars Program- AI Scholars serves as an exceptional capstone to the academic careers of UF students.
+Students from all disciplines are selected through a competitive process to participate in this program.

-1. Reasons you would like to be an University Scholar.
+Provide reasons you would like to be an AI Scholar.

 Submit a Research Proposal.

 The research proposal is the first step towards your research design.
+You will work with your mentor to describe the project you will be working on.
+Your research mentor should sign this document indicating their willingness to mentor you.
 Max 1 page.

 Center for Undergraduate Research